 READ: Morocco entry requirements (UK Government site)

-As long as you are up to date with your standard vaccination schedule at home (including COVID vaccinations for age 18+) you’re good to go.
-Just ensure you have adequate health insurance before you travel as the national health service isn’t that great and the private hospitals in Morocco are very expensive.
+As long as you are up to date with your standard vaccination schedule at home, you’re good to go.
+Just ensure you have adequate health insurance before you travel as the national health service isn’t great and the private hospitals in Morocco are very expensive.

 10. Are people in Morocco welcoming to families?